Taking Stock: Estimating Vulnerability Rediscovery

 52 Pages Posted: 7 Mar 2017 Last revised: 28 Oct 2017

 Date Written: March 7, 2017

 How often do multiple, independent, parties discover the same vulnerability?
 There are ample models of vulnerability discovery, but little academic work on this issue of rediscovery.
 The immature state of this research and subsequent debate is a problem for the policy community, where the government’s decision to disclose a given vulnerability hinges in part on that vulnerability’s likelihood of being discovered and used maliciously by another party.
 Research into the behavior of malicious software markets and the efficacy of bug bounty programs would similarly benefit from an accurate baseline estimate for how often vulnerabilities are discovered by multiple independent parties.

-When combined with an estimate of the total count of vulnerabilities in use by the NSA, these rates suggest that rediscovery of vulnerabilities kept secret by the U.S. government may be the source of one-third or more of all zero-day vulnerabilities discovered annually.
-These results suggest that the information security community needs to consider the impact of rediscovery on the efficacy of bug bounty programs, and policymakers should make greater efforts to rigorously evaluate the costs of, and requirements for, non-disclosure of software vulnerabilities.
+When combined with an estimate of the total count of vulnerabilities in use by the NSA, these rates suggest that rediscovery of vulnerabilities kept secret by the U.S. government may be the source of up to one-third of all zero-day vulnerabilities detected in use each year.
+These results indicate that the information security community needs to map the impact of rediscovery on the efficacy of bug bounty programs and policymakers should more rigorously evaluate the costs of non-disclosure of software vulnerabilities.

 Keywords: software vulnerability, vulnerability rediscovery, information security economics